saxomoose/ehb-pp2/README.md

 | 5.0         | >= 5.6.6                 |
 | 2.0         | >= 5.4.0                 |
 | 0.4, 1.0    | >= 5.3.9                 |

+## Authorisation and Authentication

+### Authentication

+Since InsuraQuest uses Laravel Jetstream, it includes login, registration, email verification, two-factor authentication and session management out of the box.
+Jetstream uses Laravel Fortify, which is a front-end agnostic authentication backend for Laravel.

+In the config/fortify.php configuration file you can customize the different aspects, choose which aspects you wish to implement on your project etc.

+The logic to be executed on authorisation request, can be found and modified in App\Actions\Fortify.

+More info and documentation on Jetstream can be found on <a href=https://jetstream.laravel.com> the jetstream website </a>.

+### Authorisation

+InsuraQuest implements authorisation through the attribute 'type' which is included in each user-instance.
+There are four types: guest, user, librarian and admin.
+Types are made cascading.
+Each new level has the permissions of the level below + additional permissions.

+Authorisation is enforced on the different routes (web.php).
+On mixed views, it is also enforced on view-level by implementing the native Laravel @can and @cannot.

+#### Adjusting types

+Types can be adjusted in the database directly, or on the 'user administration'-page when you are signed in with an adminaccount.

+#### Types
+When a visitor is not yet signed in, he will get rerouted to the login-screen.
+By default - when a new user gets registered - he is assigned the type 'guest'.
+He will be able to see the landingpage and the documentation, but cannot query any documents.
+A user can query documents, open them and mail them.
+A librarian can upload new files, delete files and change the tags on them.
+An admin can view all the users, their information, and adjust their type.

 Quickstart